boost-cmake/bcm/doc/src/BCMSetupVersion.rst

 .. option:: PARSE_HEADER <header-name>

 Rather than set a version and generate a header, this will parse a header with macros that define the version, and then use those values to set the version for the project.

+.. option:: COMPATIBILITY <compatibility>

+This uses the version compatibility specified by cmake version config.

+.. option:: NAME <name>

+This is the name to use for the package config version file.
+By default, this uses the project name, but this parameter can override it.